mxstbr/mxstbr.com/pages/blog/technical-hindsight-spectrum.md

 That is one pretty API! 😍 But there is a new kid on the block and it looks even better: [Prisma](https://prisma.io).

 With Prisma, you define your database schema with the GraphQL Schema Definition Language.
-It takes the schema and automatically generates type-safe database queries—a phenomenal developer experience!
+It then automatically generates type-safe database queries—a phenomenal developer experience!
 It would also have been a natural fit for our GraphQL-based API.

 Let's look at the same query again, but this time using Prisma (and do not forget, it is fully type-safe!):